 The traffic-based model common to music publications pressures editors to prioritize song submissions based on the celebrity of the artist in order to maximize clicks.
 Industry relationships often sway decision making as well.
 This stacks the odds against deserving artists hoping to reach a wider audience through the media in addition to fans who miss out on discovering new music.

-While other news involving more established artists may still appear in Stories, only music chosen by Selector’s blind tastemaker panel is featured in Sounds.
+While other news involving famous artists may still appear in Stories, only music chosen by Selector’s blind tastemaker panel is featured in Sounds*.
 These respected industry professionals vote on submissions after listening to an unlabeled audio clip of each one.
 As a strict rule, no names or other associations are provided to them at this stage.

 Before each release advances forward, the panelists evaluate it only on the following: